Resene Timber and Deck Wash is a quick and easy way to clean surfaces, such as weatherboards, decks and fences, prior to staining or painting.

 Instructions:

-Cleaning a wooden fence with Resene Timber and Deck Wash that was 18 years old and had never been painted or cleaned.
-It was very faded and starting to look very black in places, especially in shaded areas.
-With a long driveway, the fence was the first impression to the house.
-Keen to improve the fence, the homeowners decided to clean the fence down using Resene Timber and Deck Wash, before staining.
-Once the cleaning was done, the fence looked much like a brand new fence.
+This project involved cleaning a wooden fence with Resene Timber and Deck Wash.
+The fence was 18 years old and had never been painted or cleaned.
+It was very faded and was starting to look very black in places, especially in shaded areas.
+With a long driveway, the fence was the first impression of the house.
+Keen to improve the appearance of the fence, the homeowners decided to clean it using Resene Timber and Deck Wash, before staining.
+Once the cleaning was done, the fence looked almost brand new.

 The left part of the fence was washed with Resene Timber and Deck Wash.
 The right part of the fence shows the original weathered fence before cleaning.